 Some employees may be able to claim an exemption from a vaccination requirement under the federal human rights code, based on a medical condition or religious belief preventing vaccination.
 Potential options for unvaccinated employees could be PPE use or rapid testing.
-Unvaccinated employees may also be able rely on their natural immunity from a previous Covid infection, which could be proven by an an anti body test.
+Unvaccinated employees may also be able to rely on their natural immunity from a previous Covid infection, which could be proven by an antibody test.

 These kinds of situations are very complicated, because many federal employees are union represented.

 The Justice Centre is unlikely to assist a government employee who belongs to a union, as it restricts our ability to directly represent them before a court.
 Consequently, it will be very important for you to work through your union in seeking to prevent further vaccine mandates upon you and your co-workers.
 Barring that, the union has a duty to fairly represent you in grieving any adverse action taken against you as an employee.

 Unions can have a great deal of power and influence.
 A nurses’ union got mandatory masking stopped in 2019: https://www.cbc.ca/news/canada/british-columbia/b-c-nurses-no-longer-required-to-get-flu-vaccine-or-wear-mask-1.5384902